marc-mrt/marc-mrt.github.io/content/cv/index.md

 `cpp` `actionscript 2.0` `cry engine 3` `entity-component-system` `documentation`

-This indie game studio was working on its first early-access game.
+An indie game studio that was working on its first game's release.

-I helped the team build the game menus, its dependency management and shader compilation.
+I helped the team build the game menus, dependency management, and shader compilation.
-The team was short-handed at the time and looking to expend, which required thorough documentation for all steps taken during development.
+The team was short-handed at the time and looking to expand, which required thorough documentation for all steps taken during development.

 ---